opendatahub-io/odh-manifests/jupyterhub/README.md

 Customizes JupyterHub to use a specific `StorageClass` for PVCs, see `storage_class` parameter.

-#### trigger-imagechange

-Adds an `imageChange` trigger to the JupyterHub DeploymentConfig to enable automatic redeployment of the JupterHub server when the `jupyterhub-img` `ImagestreamTag` is updated

 ## Notebook Images

 Contains manifests for Jupyter notebook images compatible with JupyterHub on OpenShift.